-

 options

 key is no longer required when you specify a parameter of the data type "dictionary".
 If you do define options for a dictionary, MySQL Shell validates the options specified by the end user and raises an error if an option is passed to the function that is not in this list.
 If you create a dictionary with no list of options, any options that the end user specifies for the dictionary are passed directly through to the function by MySQL Shell with no validation.
-(Bug #30986260)A bug in MySQL Shell 8.0.19, affecting classic MySQL protocol connections only, meant that access was denied if a user had stored the connection's password with MySQL Shell and afterwards changed it.
+(Bug #30986260)A bug in MySQL Shell 8.0.19, affecting classic MySQL protocol connections only, meant that access was denied if a user had stored the connection's password with MySQL Shell and then changed it.
 The password store now removes invalid passwords and presents the user with a password prompt as expected.
 (Bug #30912984, Bug #98503)

 When MySQL Shell's